-Carbon dioxide $(CO_2)$ is an essential gas for all organisms.
-Assimilation of $CO_2$ by autotrophs such as the photosynthetic higher plants, algae and cyanobacteria constitutes the primary biosynthetic activity in the biosphere.
+Carbon dioxide (CO_2) is an essential gas for all organisms.
+Assimilation of CO_2 by autotrophs such as the photosynthetic higher plants, algae and cyanobacteria constitutes the primary biosynthetic activity in the biosphere.
 In addition to these organisms there is a great diversity of photo- and/or chemoautotrophic bacteria and archaea.
 Such organisms are often facultative autotrophs, i.e. they are able to grow either autotrophically or heterotrophically.
-The mutual shift between autorophy and heterotrophy requires a so-phisticated regulation on the metabolic as well as genetic level.
+The mutual shift between autorophy and heterotrophy requires a sophisticated regulation on the metabolic as well as genetic level.

-Ralstonia eutropha is an aerobic, facultatively chemoautotrophic bacterium that assimilates CO2, like the majority of autotrophs, via the Calvin-Benson-Bassham (CBB) carbon reduction cycle.
+Ralstonia eutropha H16 is an aerobic, facultatively chemoautotrophic bacterium that assimilates CO_2 , like the majority of autotrophs, via the Calvin-Benson-Bassham (CBB) carbon reduction cycle.
 A main interest of our laboratory concerns the transcriptional control of the cbb operons encoding most of the CBB enzymes in R. eutropha.
 The regulatory components of the cbb system, their response to metabolic signals and the interlocking of the cbb control with larger regulatory networks are the prime research subjects.
+The recently elucidated genome sequence of the organism provides an excellent basis to study these questions.